veliswaan/wanderly-travel-agent/TUTORIAL.md

 > **Mac/Linux users:** Create the same two files at `~/.aws/credentials` and `~/.aws/config` using any text editor.

-You're now ready to build your first agent!
+You're now ready to build your first agent, yay!!

 ---